estnltk/pyvabamorf/README.md

 PyVabamorf should work with both Python 2.x and Python 3.x versions, although we have tested it currently only with Python 2.7 and Python 3.3.

 ## Binary packages

 We plan to release precompiled and easily installable packages for both 32 and 64 bit versions of Linux and Windows.
-We also plan to submit the main releases of the package to the Python Package Index (PyPI), so the library can be installed using the _pip_ tool.

 # Usage examples